 Bugnotes, in the Learning Center section, identify performance issues or error conditions that you may encounter when using a GemStone product.
 A bugnote describes the cause of the condition, and, when possible, provides an alternative means of accomplishing the task.
-In addition, bugnotes identify whether or not a fix is available, either by upgrading to another version of the product, or by applying a patch.
 Bugnotes are updated regularly.